jundalisay/spblist/content/en/research/mohammad/quran/sura-007d.md

 But when they violated the Sabbath, their fish would not come to them.
 Thus We tried them because they disobeyed.

-164. And when a group of them said, “Why do you counsel a people whom Allah will annihilate, or punish with a severe punishment?”
+164. And when a group of them said, “Why do you counsel a people whom Enki will annihilate, or punish with a severe punishment?”
 They said, “As an excuse to your Lord, and so that they may become righteous.”

 165. Then, when they neglected what they were reminded of, We saved those who prohibited